 Constipation can hinder healing by placing pressure on wounds and incisions, and fibre is an important meal that helps avoid constipation by ensuring smooth bowel movements.

 Oats and ragi are abundant in fibre, carbohydrates, calcium, proteins, and iron.

 Lentils, green grains, and pulses are high in protein and fibre and can be included in the diet.

 One particular request we receive a lot from mothers is to exclude chicken and eggs in their meals for the first two weeks, usually more so from C-Section mothers.
 Understandably, mothers have been following this rule since the olden days, so it is natural for such practice to continue to be adhered to until now.
 But what does science say?
 What can not have chicken or eggs – or both – cost you?

 First off, chicken is an essential source of protein.
 Protein repairs your cells and body tissues, thus escalating your wound healing which is crucial for post-C-Section mothers.
 As your body recovers and you are focused on breastfeeding, protein can help maintain muscle mass.
 It also produces antibodies to support the immune system – something you would want to pay attention to, especially in the current time now that we are facing a pandemic.

 Eggs, on the other hand, are a great source of Choline which is critical for your baby’s brain health and development, much like folate.

-As a confinement food delivery service, our goal at Tian Wei Signature is to provide the most ideal daily confinement meals that can promote your birth recovery, boost lactation, and most importantly, are not boring or repetitive.
+As a confinement food delivery service, our goal at Tian Wei Signature is to provide the ideal daily confinement meals that can promote your birth recovery, boost lactation, and, most importantly, are not boring or repetitive.
 With over 90 variations of meat and vegetable dishes, you’ll have an array of exciting options to look forward to every day!
-Make sure to check out our confinement food menu to see what you’ll be served with throughout your confinement!
+Make sure to check out our confinement food menu to see what you’ll be served throughout your confinement!